 Analytics helps you to understand the steps customers go through while interacting with your company to reduce the operational and communication gaps.

-When the customer experience escalates with your superior service it can lead to a 30% – 50% increase in KPIs such as the likelihood to renew or purchase another product.
+When the customer experience escalates with your superior service it can lead to a 30% – 50% increase in KPIs such as the likelihood of renewing or purchasing another product.

 - Carry out research to validate the customer journey while identifying key opportunities to add value and build customer loyalty and engagement.

-- Understand how the customer journey research can help to shape ongoing customer retention.
+- Understand how the customer journey research can help to shape ongoing customer retention solutions.

 9. Delight your customers always

-Customer delight is an excellent customer retention tip, which means businesses should go the extra mile to fulfill their customer expectations and deliver a delightful experience.
+Customer delight is an excellent customer retention tip, which means businesses should go the extra mile to fulfill their customers’ expectations and deliver a delightful experience.

 But how would you know that customers are delighted?
 The answer is simple, by listening to them and understanding their needs.

 Never miss out on any opportunity to surprise your customers.
-Try to deliver better service at a lower cost, do more than they were expecting.
-Treat them as special people and you will for sure improve customer retention.
+Try to deliver better service at a lower cost, and do more than they were expecting.
+Treat them as special people and you will for sure improve customer retention programs.